 These two organs have been built as a tribute to the baroque roman tradition, that favored the chromatic layout in small positives.
 They frequently had two façades (Principale on the front and Ottava on the back).
 Here you have a detailed description of these twin new organs.
 One of them is now placed in Lisbon (Portugal).
 It has been nicknamed “il Lusitano” after the Portuguese composer Vicente Lusitano, who lived and taught in Italy.
-The second instrument is still under construction in my workshop and is available for rent.
+The second instrument, called “il Vicentino”, is in my workshop and is available for rent.

 The case has been built in three separate parts.
 Each one consists of frames of solid walnut with removable panels.

 The cabinet has been treated with sealer, sanded and then polished with wax.

 The approximate size of the cabinet is: height 220 cm, width 140 cm, depth 65 cm.

 The left tower can be separated from the main unit, so to allow easy carriage.